Ecommerce in The Netherlands

 Ecommerce customers in the Netherlands

 Based on data from 2019, an impressive share of 97 percent of the Dutch population has access to the internet.
-Data from the Thuiswinkel Markt Monitor 2018 shows there are 13.5 million online shoppers in the Netherlands.
+Data from the Thuiswinkel Markt Monitor 2020 shows there are 13.8 million online shoppers in the Netherlands.
 The Dutch like to pay with iDeal, an online payment method developed by the Dutch banking community.
 Among the other popular online payment methods in the Netherlands are PayPal, MasterCard and VISA.
 Popular post-payment methods are AfterPay, acceptgiro (giro transfer) and Klarna.

 The most popular product categories in Dutch ecommerce are travel & tickets (38.96%), followed by telecommunication (12.82%), consumer electronica (7.84%), computer hardware and software (7.57%), clothing and shoes (7.48%) and media (6.36%).